Rita Moss: Career

 Almost nothing is known about the early development of Moss's talents.
 At the age of 17, in October 1935, she copyrighted a song called "You've Set My Heart On Fire" as Lorita Waynesboro, and in August 1937 she copyrighted another, called "Confusion" under the name of Lorita Waynesboro Davis.
 At her graduation with honors in 1936 from Garnet High School in Charleston, she played Mendelssohn's "War March of The Priests" on piano at the convocation.
 During her time in New York in the late 1940s leading up to her first public appearances and first commercial recordings in 1949, she recorded two sides on shellac at Nola Recording Studios.
-Nola was a popular local local rehearsal venue which also offered private recording services for artists and bands.
+Nola was a popular local rehearsal venue which also offered private recording services for artists and bands.
 This non-commercial recording only came to light in 2022 pursuant to a media donation to the Internet Archive for the purposes of digitization and historical record.

 Moss first came to public attention following a 1949 debut at New York's Park Avenue Restaurant, where a positive reception led to a stay of over 7 months.
-Liner notes from her later 1956 Epic LP state that appearances in London, Ontario, and Cleveland, Ohio, followed, but no independent reportage - music press or otherwise - can be found to support it.
+Liner notes from her later 1956 Epic LP state that appearances in London, Ontario, and Cleveland, Ohio, followed, but no independent reportage – music press or otherwise – can be found to support it.
+These same liner notes also mis-state her place of birth as Akron, Ohio, which is not consistent with census or marriage records.
 She is placed performing at jazz DJ and impresario Leonard Feather's contemporary concerts, including at Soldier Meyer's Brooklyn Bop House, the Pomp Room, the Sing Song Room of the Confucius Restaurant, and the Town And Country Restaurant.
 Initially billed as "Reta" Moss, her first 4 sides on shellac were released in January 1950 on Futurama Records, a local label run by Main Stem record store owner Arthur Bangel.
 Bangel formed Futurama to cut jazz, blues and rhythm, including artists involved in Feathers' contemporary bop concerts at Carnegie Hall.

 In the early 1950s, Moss cut a few singles on Debonair, Decca and Mercury, including a four-song EP on Clef (Verve) in 1952 with Chicago's George Williams Orchestra, although her first LP, Introducing Rita Moss, was issued by Epic Records only in 1956.
 The selections were standards by Hart, Rodgers, Gershwin, Webster and Ellington; the release was notable in that one number was an original by Moss.
 A brief review in Billboard notes her "remarkable" vocal range and "breezy whimsical style".
 In 1956, she headlined at the Living Room night club in New York, and in 1957, decided to head for the West Coast.